martysweet/alexa-tv-remote/README.md

 This is a simple fun project to send commands to your TV using a standard Alexa skill.
 Once created, Alexa will invoke your Lambda function, which will interpret your response and publish the required command into an AWS IOT topic.
-The Raspberry Pi (RPi) subscribes to this topic and coverts the received messages into IR pulses for your TV to interpret.
+The Raspberry Pi (RPi) subscribes to this topic and converts the received messages into IR pulses for your TV to interpret.

 The Alexa Skill Kit also has a Video skill, which provides a fixed set